-The final flight of America's last passenger airline 747
+Final flight for last US passenger airline 747

 He's flown with Delta and its merger predecessor, Northwest Airlines, since 1983 and was a captain on the 747 for 18 years.
 Gallaher's last command flight had been the day before, flying a charter with Hanlon to get the Clemson Tigers football team back home to South Carolina.

 "Paul called me up, said 'hey, Steve, how about jerking gear for me?
 And I'll do the same for you going to the desert," said Hanlon.
-"Jerking gear" is a pilot euphemism for the pilot not flying the plane's responsibility to raise and lower the landing gear.
+"Jerking gear" is a pilot euphemism for flying co-pilot and controlling the landing gear.

 Gallaher, Hanlon's friend of more than 30 years, was a first officer on the first 747-400 delivered to Northwest Airlines in 1989.
 Gallaher made the first commercial landing of the 747-400 when it arrived at the airline's then-headquarters in Minneapolis after delivery from Boeing.